 Usage and audience

-SSLsplit is commonly used during learning, network analysis, penetration test, or security assessment.
+SSLsplit is commonly used for learning, network analysis, penetration testing, or security assessment.
 Target users for this tool are pentesters and security professionals.

 - + The source code of this software is available

 Similar tools to SSLsplit:

 The mitmproxy tool allows to intercept, inspect, modify, and replay traffic flows.
 It may be used for pentesting, troubleshooting, or learning about SSL/TLS.

 The sslcaudit project helps with automated testing of SSL/TLS clients for resistance against MITM attacks.